London Eye Tickets

 Night view of the London Eye| ©Chengdong Deng

 3.5 million tourists visit the London Eye every year.
-If that figure doesn't tell you anything, perhaps knowing that its average number of visitors is 10,000 a day and that it is larger than the Taj Mahal or the Pyramids of Giza will help you to visualise its power of attraction.
+If that figure doesn't mean much to you, perhaps knowing that it has an average of 10,000 visitors per day and is bigger than the Taj Mahal or the Pyramids of Giza will help you visualise its power of attraction.

-The London Eye can carry up to 800 people on each of its rotating rides (25 passengers per capsule), but queues are guaranteed at almost any time of the year, especially if you're travelling on weekends, public holidays or during school holidays.
-Buying tickets online will save you all this time, which you can spend on making the most of your visit.
+The London Eye can carry up to 800 people on each of its rotary trips (25 passengers per capsule), but queues are guaranteed at almost any time of the day and at any time of the year, especially if you travel on weekends, public holidays or during school holidays.
+By buying your tickets online, you'll save all this time, which you can spend making the most of your visit.

-The Ferris wheel has 32 glass-enclosed, air-conditioned capsules (one for each London borough), but for superstitious reasons, they are numbered from 1 to 33, skipping number 13.
+The wheel has 32 glass-enclosed, air-conditioned capsules (one for each London borough), but for superstitious reasons, they are numbered from 1 to 33, skipping the number 13.

 Vicky's Traveller Tip